jelastic-jps/wordpress-cluster/README.md

 ## WordPress Cluster Environment Topology

-Upon the package installation, a new environment with the following components will be created:
+Upon the package installation, a new environment with the following topology will be created:
 * as an entry point, the **NGINX** load balancer is used, aimed  to distribute the incoming traffic within a cluster
 * the WordPress application itself is handled by two **NGINX PHP** servers with preconfigured [automatic horizontal scaling](https://docs.jelastic.com/automatic-horizontal-scaling) to handle load spikes
 * two **MySQL** DB servers with asynchronous Master-Master replication to store and operate user data